ccwang002/dotvim/README.md

+# My Vim and NeoVim configuration

+## Initialization on Vim
-My vim configuration based on [NeoBundle](https://github.com/Shougo/neobundle.vim).
+My vim configuration is based on [NeoBundle](https://github.com/Shougo/neobundle.vim).

-## Initialization
+To use the configuration, clone this repo in any one of the vim configuration folders.
+For example,

+    git clone --recursive https://github.com/ccwang002/dotvim ~/.vim

-Put this git repo in any vim configuration folder.
-All possible folders can be listed by `vim --version | grep "vimrc file:"`.
+The list of all possible folders can be found by `vim --version | grep "vimrc file:"`:

 ```
    system vimrc file: "$VIM/vimrc"